microsoft/Excel-Labs/labs-generative-ai/README.md

 ## Getting started

 To experiment with generative AI, start by typing the formula `=LABS.GENERATIVEAI` in a cell.
-Next, give the formula a prompt to send to OpenAI.
-Make sure to wrap your prompt in quotation marks, like `=LABS.GENERATIVEAI(“Write a poem about Excel.”)`, and select the Enter key to send the request to OpenAI.
+Next, give the formula a prompt to send to the generative AI model.
+Make sure to wrap your prompt in quotation marks, like `=LABS.GENERATIVEAI(“Write a poem about Excel.”)`, and select the Enter key to send the request.

 Use the **Settings** options in the task pane to customize your experience.
 You can choose from different models, control the default output length of results returned from the models, and more.